 Monthly contact lenses are designed to be worn for up to 30 days.
 You must remember to change your lenses when required or it can cause your cornea to swell and lead to conditions like corneal abrasion, dry eyes, red eyes and an overgrowth of blood vessels which in turn can cause irreparable damage to your cornea.

-Monthly contact lenses can be worn for up to 30 days.
-You should replace your lenses after the recommended time mentioned on the packaging of the lens box.
-Please note that some lenses can be worn continuously for a month (or you can also get 6 nights 7 days wear), but only when prescribed by your optician.
-However, once open, you must throw away your lenses after 30 days.
+Please note that you should replace your lenses after the recommended time mentioned on the packaging of the lens box.
+Additionally, some lenses can be worn continuously for a month, but only when prescribed by your optician.

 How do you clean monthly contact lenses?

 Here are the steps to follow for cleaning your monthly contact lenses: